 Preparing a CSV for Import

 Once you have your file formatted correctly, save it as a CSV file format.
-Go to Setup → Choice Lists, then select Import Choice List to upload your file.
+On the left-hand side menu click Setup to display the available options and then select Choice Lists under the APP SETUP section.